 Farmington, Maine is the county seat of Franklin County.
 Established in 1794 Farmington, named for its fertile soil, became well known as one of the largest wool producing towns in New England.
 Herds of sheep grazed along the mountainsides and fields.
 Hay became a principal agricultural product, along with a growing number of orchards and dairy farms.
 With a great source of water power brickyards, a foundry, a cheese factory, canning factories, gristmills, a tannery, and a spool factory emerged along the banks of the Sandy River.
 With the addition of the Sandy River Railroad in 1879 Farmington quickly became a doorway for the Rangeley Lakes and Sugarloaf Mountain areas.
 Today the Sandy River Railroad’s route can still be enjoyed by all for multiple recreational activities and is known as the Whistle Stop Trail.

 Today Farmington is known as a college town and is home to the University of Maine at Farmington, a college specializing in liberal arts.
 Athletes from UMF, Mount Blue Regional School District, and beyond enjoy the benefits of having a ski slope in their backyard.
 Titcomb Mountain, is a family friendly ski mountain, featuring a variety of skiing, biking, and hiking trails and a cozy lodge.
 Farmington offers a variety of restaurants, shops, and a library for students and residents alike!

 Today Jay has a population of just under 5,000 residents.
 Many of these residents still work at the local mill, granite quarry, and local businesses.
-Located on the edge of the western mountains Jay, along with neighboring towns, offer recreational trails at Frenches Falls and the Jay Granite Quarry.
+Located on the edge of the western mountains Jay, along with neighboring towns, offers recreational trails at Frenches Falls and the Jay Granite Quarry.
 The Androscoggin River offers opportunities to enjoy fishing, kayaking, and canoeing.
 Jay students attend schools in the Spruce Mountain School District.
 Jay residents have free access to the Jay Niles Memorial Library and get to enjoy a variety of local businesses such as Paris Farmers Union, LaFLuers Restaurant, Hannaford, Label Shopper, Spruce Mountain Pharmacy, and so much more!